+2.5.2 Further course of proceedings

-2.5.2 Amendments filed in reply to Rule 71(3) invitation admitted If the Examining Division gives its consent under Rule 137(3) to these amendments and/or the correction and considers them allowable without issuing a further communication under Art.
+If the Examining Division gives its consent under Rule 137(3) to these amendments and/or the correction and considers them allowable without issuing a further communication under Art.
 94(3), it issues a second communication under Rule 71(3) based on the amended/corrected text (see C-V, 4.6), after which it then proceeds to the grant of the patent pursuant to Art.
 97(1).